Buyer Fit Snapshot

 Short-Run vs Volume-Run Economics

-Here is a simplified pricing comparison from recent client quotes:
+Here is a simplified pricing comparison from recent client quotes and 2026 supplier checks:

 | Scenario | MOQ | Lead Time After Proof | Unit Cost Estimate | Best Use Case |